etzhmk/buturemontas.lt-trial/README.md

 ## Demo

-You can view the live demo of this landing page here: [https://etzhmk.github.io/buturemontas.lt-trial]
+You can view the live demo of this landing page [here] (https://etzhmk.github.io/buturemontas.lt-trial)